djotaku/Snap-in-Time/docs/index.rst

 At this point in time it just creates snapshots.

-Grab config.json from the Github repo (https://github.com/djotaku/Snap-in-Time), edit it, and place it in $HOME/.config/snapintime
+Grab config.json from the Github repo (https://github.com/djotaku/Snap-in-Time), edit it, and place it in $HOME/.config/snapintime (or /root/.config/snapintime/ if you're going to run as root)

 Then run python -m snapintime.create_local_snapshots